quicwg/base-drafts/draft-ietf-quic-transport.md

 transformed values of the stateless tokens where the transformation is defined as a pseudo-random permutation (e.g., block cipher) or a keyed hash (e.g., HMAC
 {{?RFC2104}}) that is cryptographically secure, instead of using the raw token values as the hash keys.
-This approach also satisfies the constant time comparison requirements in {{detect-stateless-reset}}.
+This approach satisfies the secure comparison requirement in {{detect-stateless-reset}}.

 # IANA Considerations